cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 -  The Wellcome Library has digitized nearly all its recipe manuscripts.
 You can search the library here:
 [<u>http://wellcomelibrary.org/</u>](http://wellcomelibrary.org/)
--  Monumenta Culinaria et Diaetetica Historica
-Corpus of culinary & dietetic texts of Europe from the Middle Ages to 1800:
+-  Monumenta Culinaria et Diaetetica Historica: a corpus of culinary & dietetic texts of Europe from the Middle Ages to 1800:
 [<u>https://www.staff.uni-giessen.de/gloning/kobu.htm</u>](https://www.staff.uni-giessen.de/gloning/kobu.htm)
 -  Dutch Cooking History (with some English content):
 [<u>http://www.kookhistorie.nl/index.htm</u>](http://www.kookhistorie.nl/index.htm)

 ### Primary sources on the uses of bread in the early modern workshop
-If you have time, search in additional primary sources for other uses for bread in the workshop:
+If you have time, search in additional primary sources for other uses of bread in the workshop:
--   Alessio Piemontese, *Book of Secrets* (1555); various English versions on EEBO; French versions on Gallica; Italian versions...
+-   Alessio Piemontese, *Book of Secrets* (1555); various English versions on EEBO; French versions on Gallica; Italian versions in rare book collections.
 -   (For English: Search for Ruscelli, Girolamo, *The secretes of the reuerende Maister Alexis of Piemount Containyng excellent remedies against diuers diseases, woundes, and other accidents, with the manner